Uche05/cwywithdjango/TESTING.md

 ### Manual Testing

-After deployment, the heroku app does not work.
+Local manual testing passed, all CRUD operations are working as intended.

-Time constraints disallowed for future debugging and testing.
+Deployed manual testing passed, all CRUD operations and logins and logouts are working as intended.

 ### User

 There are different user types:

-1. Unregistered users: Here users do not interact mich with databases but only register their interest and the database stores their information.
+1. Unregistered users: Here users do not interact with databases but only register their interest and the database stores their information.
 2. Registered Users: Here users interact very well with databases.

 ### Validation Testing